 I don't hate core (except mallcore) but I prefer my metal 100% core-free.

-I listen to other kinds of music too such as Rock, Jazz, Blues, Folk and Classical Music.
+I listen to other kinds of music too such as rock, jazz, blues, folk, movie soundtracks, and classical music.

-I'm quite new in this site, but I'm not new to metal as I've been listening to metal for more than 12 years.
+I'm not new to metal as I've been listening to it for more than 14 years.
 I hope I will be able to contribute to this great Web resource as it has been really useful for me during all this years.